 Tasks, equipment or environments – an imbalance between the demands of a worker’s job, and the personal and work resources available to support a person to manage these demands.

-Individual – individual characteristics impacting sleep and recovery causing workers to become fatigued.
+Individual – individual characteristics and behaviours impacting sleep and recovery causing workers to become fatigued.

 In this Code, shift is used broadly to describe a period of work, including both standard day shifts and shift work.
 Shift work is used to describe non-standard patterns of work such as working at night or extended periods.